agentcentral vs Amazon Ads MCP Server.

 Any client that supports remote MCP servers.
 Claude custom connectors and Claude Code use a signed connector URL from the dashboard.
 ChatGPT, Cursor, OpenClaw, and other header-capable MCP clients use the public MCP endpoint with a bearer API key.

-agentcentral exposes 87 tools across Amazon Ads (campaigns, search terms, budgets, TACOS, DSP), Seller Central inventory (FBA, AWD, inbound, days of cover), orders and returns, catalog and listing quality, daily keyword rank tracking joined to search volume, settlement-level finance, and Multi-Channel Fulfillment.
-Amazon’s MCP server today focuses on a subset of Seller Central reporting and a smaller slice of Ads.
+agentcentral exposes 144 tools across six domains: Amazon Ads (campaigns, search terms, budgets, TACOS, DSP), inventory and orders (FBA, AWD, inbound, days of cover, returns), catalog and listing quality, daily keyword rank tracking joined to search volume, settlement-level finance, and Multi-Channel Fulfillment.
+Amazon's Ads MCP Server covers advertising only.

 Try the hosted side of the comparison.